facelessuser/coloraide/docs/src/markdown/interpolation.md

 ///

 /// details-tip | More Common Cubic Bezier Easings
-The following were all acquired from from https://matthewlein.com/tools/ceaser.js.
+The following were all acquired from https://matthewlein.com/tools/ceaser.js.

 ```py
 ease_in_quad = cubic_bezier(0.550, 0.085, 0.680, 0.530)